Property development costs - detailed breakdown

 Even if they appear to be justified, you should avoid requisitions seeking relatively substantial amounts under the contingency line.
 Early or mid-construction overruns might reduce the contingency reserve to the point that it becomes unbalanced, putting the loan at risk.

 The best thing you can do is follow your consulting engineer's recommendations and use your judgment to keep contingency line drawdowns to a minimum early in the project to avoid depletion.

 Rather than permitting drawdowns from the contingency line, the borrower must expend more equity.
 You can partially compensate the borrower later if the job is proceeding well and contingency funds appear to be sufficient to meet future obligations.

 Like the general conditions line, the contingency line should be 5 to 10% of the total hard cost real estate budget.

 Depending on how the budget is presented and how the job is managed and done, there may or may not be a line for the builder's profit.
-If the borrower also works as a general contractor, it may factor his profit into several of his budget line items.
-He will work without earning a profit as a builder in such circumstances.
+If the borrower also works as a general contractor, it may factor their profit into several of his budget line items.
+They will work without earning a profit as a builder in such circumstances.

-Instead, he'll deduct his gains from the project's revenues when it earns net sales or leasing income.
+Instead, they'll deduct their gains from the project's revenues when it earns net sales or leasing income.
 This expense should be accounted for whether or not it is listed.
 You should inquire about it if you don't see it.